 It’s not (just) what you say, it’s how you say it

-Wagner’s work will deepen our understanding of the human language capability, but it also has potential implications in a wide range of areas, including language instruction, speech therapy, improving comprehensibility of synthesized speech, and improving speech recognition systems.
+By using sentence prosody as a window into how we process language, Wagner’s research will deepen our understanding of human language.
+It also has potential implications in language instruction, speech therapy, synthesized speech and speech-recognition systems.